andypiper/fivebyfive/README.md

 # "Five by Five"

-MicroPython code for a 01Space 5x5 Neopixel board (ESP32-C3FH4 with USB-C)
+MicroPython code for a 01Space 5x5 Neopixel RISC V board (ESP32-C3FH4 with USB-C) - sometimes called a "bedazzled" ESP32-C3!

 It all started with [this Tweet from @GeekMomProjects](https://twitter.com/GeekMomProjects/status/1479210241807900676)...